A year after closure the West cork railway line is already beginning to disappear.

 On the announcement of plans to close the line, the West Cork Railways Association rallied public support and a 'Save Our Railways Committee' was established.
 The decision by CIE to close the line was met with protest, but the preservation of this part of the rail network was not to be.

-This footage shows a small steam train running along a stretch of track and a wrought iron bridge, people crossing the tracks at a level crossing and the now disused Baltimore Station, where much of the track has been removed since its closure.
+This film shot for RTÉ News shows a small steam train running along a stretch of track and a wrought iron bridge.
+People crossing the tracks and the now disused Baltimore Station, where much of the track has been removed since its closure.

 An RTÉ News report broadcast on 5 April 1962.
 The clip is mute.